Miami Orange Bowl: Miami Field

-In 1924, new seating was built on the site, and this facility was called Miami Field.[Miami Herald, May 22, 1924, p.
-15] It resumed being a site for spring training and other local events, including a revived Florida East Coast League minor league club.
+In 1924, new seating was built on the site, and this facility was called Miami Field.
+It resumed being a site for spring training and other local events, including a revived Florida East Coast League minor league club.
 It served as the home field for University of Miami baseball from 1940 through 1965.
 Both the old and the new fields had a small covered seating area at 16th and Third.

 As the Orange Bowl was developed and then expanded over time, it encroached somewhat on that small ballpark to its southwest.
 The ballpark's center field fence ran along the periphery of the stadium's outer concourse, and the right field fence bordered a driveway that led up to the big stadium.

 There was also a softball field to the east across the driveway.
 During football season, the baseball and softball fields were both used for parking.
 In December 1965, Miami Field's seating area was demolished, and the land occupied by the two fields was reconfigured into full-time parking areas.
 The Hurricanes played elsewhere for a few years, and then opened Alex Rodriguez Park at Mark Light Field in 1973.

 Miami Field can be seen in the 1940 aerial photo :File:Miami-Orange-Bowl-1940.jpg.
 It also appears often in old aerial view postcards of the big stadium.